ssec/polar2grid/doc/source/readers/viirs_sdr.rst

 ^^^^^^^^^^^^^^

 |project| allows the user to create images from the VIIRS Day/Night Band, which
-contains observations of visible reflectance data for both day and night.
+contains observations of visible radiances for both day and night.
 |project| provides 4 options for enhancing and scaling the DNB data.
 A full description of these options are described in detail in the :doc:`../viirs_day_night_band` appendix.